By: Brandice Raybourn

 Source: NWMLS | Analysis by Brandice Raybourn | Broker

-New construction is still the slower side of the market.
+New construction remains the slower side of the market.

 And remember, most builders pay for your buyer’s agent.
 Bring one with you on your first visit.
 If you don’t have one yet… call me 😉